 Name

-Addross

 Address

-Desistand symbol (where earlieship)

 Registered number (where applicable)

 Description of applicant (for example, partnership, company, unincorporated association etc)

-The second se

 Telephone number (if any)

 E-mail address (optional)

 Part 3 - Operating Schedule

 When do you want the premises licence to start?
-27 / 07 / 2015

 If you wish the licence to be valid only for a limited period, when do you want it to end?

 If 5,000 or more people are expected to attend the premises at any one time, please state the number expected to attend.

 Please give a general description of the premises (please read guidance note 1)

-Premises is currently a butchers shop situated on a main road leading to the town centre area.
-The premises will remain as a butchers premises, however they are wishing to sell alcohol for consumption off the premises only.
-The alcohol they are planning to sell is associated with there meat products.